jvolkman/intellij-protobuf-editor/README.md

 ![GRPC example](doc/grpc.png)

-This plugin also supports standalone text format files with a `.textproto` or `.pb.` extension.
+This plugin also supports standalone text format files with a `.textproto` or `.pb`. extension.
 Text formant by default does not provide a way to associate a file with its schema (a `message` in a `.proto` file).
 But the plugin supports the following comments in a text proto file: